chayanchatterjee/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am the A.I. for New Messengers Postdoctoral Fellow at Vanderbilt University, USA, a position jointly offered by the Department of Physics and Astronomy and the Data Science Institute at Vanderbilt University.
 I obtained my PhD in Physics from The University of Western Australia in 2023, where I worked on developing deep learning models for rapid detection and sky localization of [gravitational wave](https://www.ligo.caltech.edu/page/what-are-gw) sources.
-My current research focuses on applying [large language models](https://en.wikipedia.org/wiki/Large_language_model) for gravitational wave data analysis and inference from both individual and populations of sources.
+My current research focuses on applying [large language models](https://en.wikipedia.org/wiki/Large_language_model), foundation models and interpretable AI methods to gravitational wave data analysis, multimessenger discovery and inference from both individual and populations of sources.

 I grew up in West Bengal, India, where I completed my Bachelors and Masters in Physics from Presidency University, Kolkata.
 During my Masters, I worked on the impact of  [self-interacting dark matter](https://arxiv.org/abs/1901.05658) on cosmological large-scale structure formation.
 I am passionate about science communication and public outreach, having delivered several public talks and participated in science talk shows and podcasts.
 In addition to my interests in astronomy and physics, I enjoy reading, creative writing, films, and traveling.